SWE-UniStuttgart/Qlunc/TestFiles_Qlunc/readme.md

 ## Working example to create a lidar digital twin

-The lidar simulated in this example is a VAD scanning lidar.
+In the following lines it is shown the `Qlunc`'s workflow and the code structure it is based on; the `WorkingExample` files are a use case example.
-We want to create a lidar object made up with one module.
-This module will contain just one component with properties Property_1 and Property_2.
+Now, imagine we want to create a lidar object made up with one single module.
+This module will contain one single component with properties Property_1 and Property_2.
 The steps we have to follow are:

  1) Fill up yaml file with inputs
  2) Create a component with its propertie(s)
  3) Create a module containing the component(s)
  4) Create a lidar containing the module(s)
- 5) Ask for the uncertainties we are interested in using _dot notation_
+ 5) Ask for the uncertainties we are interested in by using _dot notation_

 ### 1. Fill up the inputs yaml file
-Before creating the classes for the different components we need to fill up the yaml file with the corresponding values for the components and decide the components and the modules that we want to include in the lidar device for uncertainty calculations.
-Users have a [yaml template for Qlunc's inputs](https://github.com/SWE-UniStuttgart/Qlunc/blob/main/Main/Template_yaml_inputs_file.yml) in the repository.
+Before creating the classes for the different components we will fill in the yaml file with the corresponding values for the components and decide the components and the modules that we want to include in the lidar device for uncertainty calculations.
+Users have a [yaml template for Qlunc inputs](https://github.com/SWE-UniStuttgart/Qlunc/blob/main/Main/Template_yaml_inputs_file.yml) in the repository.

+The minimum information defining your component might be:
  - Name: Provide an ID to our object
  - Property: As many as the component has (e.g. for the photodetector could be `wavelength`, `load resistor` and  `gain`).
  - Uncertainty function: Function developed by the user decribing the uncertainty of the lidar module.